-Langdon and Jamie started the design process, visiting the showroom and sharing with us their long-awaited plans to redo the main level of their 1959 split level home.
+Langdon and Jamie started the design process, visiting the showroom and sharing with us their long-awaited plans to redo the main level of their 1959 tri-level home.
 We learned that they both were nearing retirement from science and engineering careers and were looking forward to spending time in their home after they retired.
 There are orchards and vineyards on the property that they farm.
 The couple wanted to capture views of the land from the kitchen, dining and living room, open concept space, they hoped could be achieved by removing a sightline blocking wall that was between the kitchen and living and dining rooms.
 It is a working farm so the design needed to be practical and have durable easy-care flooring and finishes.
 Transitional styling and more modern and updated layout will accommodate family and friend gatherings along with daily meal preparation.

 During the initial site meeting, the homeowners told us they wanted to open up the space by removing the wall between the kitchen and living room.
 We could see a dramatic transformation that would include a beautiful and far more functional kitchen that would allow them to enjoy the view outside and become a great space for entertaining their friends and family.